Comcast/cmb/README.txt

 Finally the admin UI provides a dashboard like view of

-  - CQS API Server state
+  - CQS API Server State
-  - CNS API Server state
+  - CNS API Server State
   - CNS Publish Worker State
+  - API Call Statistics (if enabled in cmb.properties)

 --------------------------------------------------------------------------------------------
 - Multi-Data-Center Deployment and Failover (CQS)